 Intensive Therapy Sessions

 After lunch, many rehab treatment programs focus on individual counseling and therapy sessions.
 Typically, an addiction specialist counselor will customize the right types of therapy for each person’s unique needs.
-Common individual therapy sessions might include cognitive behavioral therapy, motivational interviewing, and other forms of specialized counseling.
+Common individual therapy sessions might include acceptance and commitment therapy, motivational interviewing, and other forms of specialized counseling.
 Relapse prevention planning may also be included throughout counseling sessions.